FarahJa/weather-data/README.md

 # Weather App
-This project displays weather data based on the user's location, and allows the user to search for the weather in any other city.
+This project displays weather data based on the user's location, and allows the user to search for the weather in any other location.

 ## APIs
 - OpenWeatherMap